Edge Lit Exit Signs

-Edge lit exit signs use laser-etched acrylic panels illuminated from the edges to create a thin, “floating” EXIT legend—ideal where a minimal, contemporary look is required.
-Choose ceiling, wall, or end-mount hardware; pick red or green letters; and select trims that match the interior, with battery-backup models illuminating for 90 minutes during power loss.
-See the full family of exit signs, and for broader design options explore architectural exit signs or site-specific wet-location exit signs.
+Edge lit exit signs (also called edge-lit LED exit signs) use a laser-etched acrylic light-guide panel illuminated from the edges to create a thin, “floating” EXIT legend.
+They’re a go-to choice for lobbies, corridors, glass-heavy interiors, and other spaces where a minimal, architectural look matters.
+Choose ceiling, wall, or end-mount hardware—or a recessed kit for a flush finish.
+Select red or green letters, single- or double-face panels, and directional chevrons/arrows as required for the egress path.
+Many models include battery backup for 90 minutes of emergency illumination (verify specs on each product page).
+For other styles, see the full family of exit signs, explore architectural exit signs, or for harsh environments choose wet-location exit signs.

 Buyers Guide Tips